Formula 1

 It also registered as a manufacturer with the FIA for the next F1 engine regulations, and in May last year a programme giving Aston Martin (currently supplied by Mercedes) exclusive use of its 2026 engine was announced.

-'Team Enstone' did have the briefest of spells without Renault power - in the 2015 season it switched to Mercedes, before Renault bought the beleaguered squad back - but that was the one outlier since Benetton paired up with Renault for the 1995 season.
+'Team Enstone' has already had the briefest of spells without Renault power - in the 2015 season it switched to Mercedes, before Renault bought the beleaguered squad back - but that was the one outlier since Benetton paired up with Renault for the 1995 season.

 Williams - Mercedes